 Customers praise Frontpoint for its excellent customer service.
 It has an outstanding reputation for listening to its customers and taking care of their needs.
 Frontpoint isn’t pushy with its sales, which creates positive customer experience.
 Link has a good customer service reputation but isn’t as highly rated across the board as Frontpoint is.
 When we were researching for this article, we found countless reviews for Frontpoint raving about the company.
 Link had great reviews as well, but not to the same extent.

-Both Frontpoint and Link offer three-year contracts, which is common for professionally monitored security systems.
-Frontpoint also offers a one-year contract if you’re open to paying a higher equipment fee.
-Link also offers both a one-year as well as 24-month contract options as well.
-Three years is the industry standard, but both of these companies offer shorter contract lengths, which is a great plus.
+Frontpoint doesn’t have a contract if you’re open to paying a higher equipment fee.
+But Frontpoint doesn’t have any cancellation fees so that’s a bonus.
+Link offers three-year contracts by default, but also offers both a one-year as well as 24-month contract options as well.
+Three years is the industry standard, but both of these companies offer short or no-contract options, which is a great plus.

 Frontpoint offers a 30-day risk-free trial, and Link has a 30-day money-back guarantee.
 Neither company charges you a restocking fee, and they both send you a prepaid postage label.